ozokolosandra/Sandra-Ogbuokiri-Capstone/README.md

 - Allow users to use emojis or text to describe how they are feeling.
 - Add emojis to the uplifting messages retrieved from the database.
 - AI Recommendations - Use advanced models for mood suggestions.

+### Installation

+ - Clone the repo from[Repo](https://github.com/ozokolosandra/Sandra-Ogbuokiri-Capstone)

+- Run npm install to install all dependencies
+- Visit [ Hugging face](https://huggingface.co/) page to generate a token
+- Create a .env file in the root directory with the provided Hugging Face API Key and other variables.
+ - Start the development server: npm run start
+ - Start the front end page npm run dev

+-  Open your browser and navigate to the url in your vite server.